kkawato/rdlearn/README.md

 For sensitivity analysis, the `M` argument specifies *the multiplicative smoothness factor* and `cost` specifies *the treatment cost*.

-For the `rdlearn_result` object obtained by `rdlearn`, we can use `summary` to display the RD estimates, the obtained safe cutoffs, and the measures of difference between safe cutoffs and the original cutoffs.
+For an `rdlearn_result` object obtained by `rdlearn`, we can use `summary` to display the RD estimates, the obtained safe cutoffs, and the differences between the safe and original cutoffs.

-The `plot` function displays safe cutoffs in a visually clear way.
+The `plot` function provides a clear visualization of the safe cutoffs.
-Setting `plot(result, opt = "safe")` shows *the obtained safe cutoffs*, while `plot(result,opt = "dif")` shows *the differences between the safe and original cutoffs*.
+Using `plot(result, opt = "safe")` shows *the obtained safe cutoffs*, while `plot(result,opt = "dif")` shows *the differences between the safe and original cutoffs*.

-The `trace` argument can be set to `TRUE` when we want to display progress during the learning process.
+The `trace` argument can be set to `TRUE` to show progress during the learning process.

-## Sensitivity Analysis: Cutoff change relative to the baseline for each department with varying cost of treatment
+## Sensitivity Analysis: Cutoff changes relative to the baseline for each department with varying treatment costs

 Next, we implement another *sensitivity analysis*.

 In the case of Zhang et al.(2022), we assume the utility function
-$`u(y, w) = y - C \times w`$, where $`y`$ is a binary outcome (representing the utility gain from enrollment), $`C`$ is a cost parameter ranging from 0 to 1, and $`w`$ is a binary treatment indicator (representing the offering of a loan).
-To explore the trade-off between cost and utility, we implement sensitivity analysis for cost: $`C`$.
+$u(y, w) = y - C \times w$, where $y$ is a binary outcome (representing the utility gain from enrollment), $C$ is a cost parameter ranging from 0 to 1, and $w$ is a binary treatment indicator (representing the offering of a loan).
+To explore the trade-off between cost and utility, we conduct a sensitivity analysis for the cost parameter: $C$.

 We use the `sens` function with the `rdlearn_result` object as follows: